Tbzz83/Bioinformatics/README.md

 # Bioinformatics
-A home for all bioinformatics work, including learning bioinformatics pipelines, and interesting bioinformatics tools within Python
+A home for all bioinformatics work, including learning bioinformatics pipelines, and interesting bioinformatics tools within Python and R